jakemdrew/FooTable.Editable/README.md

 * <strong>target</strong> - The DOM element targeted by the server response.
 The target detemines what record / row in the table data has changed.
 The target also determines what record / row will be impacted by any server responses.
 * <strong>data</strong> - This is the response data sent by the server.

-** data.response - must always contain a valid server response command ("Success", "Load", "Append", "Update", "Delete", "DeleteAll", or "Error")
+	1. <strong>data.response</strong> - must always contain a valid server response command ("Success", "Load", "Append", "Update", "Delete", "DeleteAll", or "Error")
-** data.message - used to transmit specific messages, such as error message text, from the server.
+	2. <strong>data.message</strong> - used to transmit specific messages, such as error message text, from the server.
-** data.responseData - contains any fields and values that are needed for the transaction.
+	3. <strong>data.responseData</strong> - contains any fields and values that are needed for the transaction.

 * <strong>updateRecord</strong> - This is original client updateRecord that generated the response.